PaddlePaddle/Paddle/doc/design/scope.md

-# What is a scope.
+# Design of Scope in Paddle

 ## Overview